 There are a range of international hot dishes, the week we visited included an enjoyably warming chicken tikka masala with rice.
 When you’re ready for dessert, the choice is so impressive.
 My favourite was a freshly made waffle with caramel sauce and strawberries.
 It was fluffy and melt in the mouth.
 You’ll also find a vast array of cakes, pastries and a good choice of cheeses.

 The brunch buffet is £30 per person including soft drinks and juice.
 For the unbelievable range, the quality of the food and the sheer amount of it, I think this is really good value.
-If want Prosecco, bottled Heineken or Spritz Veneziano cocktails, it’s an a £10pp.
+If want Prosecco, bottled Heineken or Spritz Veneziano cocktails, it’s an extra £10pp.
 Or for £50pp, you can plump for two hours of bottomless Moet champagne – ultimate decadence.

 Brunch at the Hyatt Regency Birmingham is available every Sunday from 12:30 to 3pm.
 It gets a definitely thumbs up from me and we are already planning our next visit!